Quantum and classical approaches in statistical physics: some basic inequalities: Introduction

 Here, $V_{N}$ is the Lebesgue measure of the domain $Q_{N}$, $V_{N-1}$ is Lebesgue measure of the boundary $\Gamma$, $V_{N-2}$ is the Lebesgue measure of the domain $\Gamma_1$ formed by the intersection of the faces of the domain $\Gamma$, $\ldots$, and, finally, $V_0$ is the number of the vertices of the polyhedron.

 \begin{Ee} Let $N=3$.
-Then $V_3$ is the volume of the polyhedron \eqref{5.1}, $V_2$ is the area of the boundary, $V_1$ is the sum of the lengths of the edges, and $V_0$ is the number of the vertices of the polyhedron \eqref{1.15}.\end{Ee}
+Then, $V_3$ is the volume of the polyhedron \eqref{5.1}, $V_2$ is the area of the boundary, $V_1$ is the sum of the lengths of the edges, and $V_0$ is the number of the vertices of the polyhedron \eqref{1.15}.\end{Ee}

-In section 9, we consider a general-type potential well without assuming that the potential well has the form \eqref{1.15}, and formulate the well-known results (by H. Weyl, A. Pleijel, and M. Kac) dedicated to the general-type potential well.
-Using the formulated results, we obtain the assertion: \\ {\it The inequality $\mathcal{F}_r(T,h)>F_c(T)$ holds for small $h$ in the general case.}
+In section 9, we consider an $N$-dimensional potential well in a sufficiently general domain and formulate the well-known results (by H. Weyl, A. Pleijel, and M. Kac) dedicated to this case.

 In section 10, we consider the general-type potential $V(x)$ without assuming that the potential $V(x)$ has the form \eqref{1.19}.
-We formulate the well-known Kirkwood--Wigner result dedicated to the general-type potential $V(x)$.
-Using this result we derive the assertion: \\ {\it The inequality $\mathcal{F}_r(T,h)>F_c(T)$ holds for small $h$ in the general case.}
+We formulate the well-known Kirkwood--Wigner result (see \cite{Kac1}) dedicated to the general-type potential $V(x)$.
+This result implies the assertions